learn-co-curriculum/dsc-linear-transformations/README.md

 Whereas the model with a transformed target was saying:

-> For each increase of 1 kg in weight, we see an associated decrease of about 3.3 in l/100 km
+> For each increase of 1 kg in weight, we see an associated decrease of about 0.006 in km/L

 Again, this is the same information, except now both the predictor and the target are expressed in metric units.